cstml/cstml.github.io/_posts/2020-12-01-hexadecimal.md

 - Description: It returns true only if both bits are different from one another
   - `xOR` can also be calculated by doing bit addition modulo 2
-  - aplying `xor` twice will give you the initial number you started with i.e.
+  - applying `xor` twice will give you the initial number you started with i.e.

 ```text
 a xor b = c